playcanvas/blog/_posts/2023-10-11-avif-webp-lands-in-editor.markdown

 This is not just an exciting update for us but a game-changer for anyone looking to optimize their projects for faster load times and better quality.

-JPGs and PNGs have served us well, they're reliable and you can use them everywhere.
-AVIF and WEBP are the new kids on the block, they offer better compression with a wider range of features like alpha channels, HDR and wide color gamut.
+JPGs and PNGs have served us well.
+They're reliable and you can use them everywhere.
+AVIF and WebP are the new kids on the block.
+They offer better compression with a wider range of features like alpha channels, HDR and wide color gamut.
 But how do these formats work in practice and are they really that good?
 Let's dive in.

 _Take a look at the following images_
 <br/>